 Secure your accounts

 Put “improve account security” at the top of your to-do list.
-Start with passwords that are long and strong — about 15 characters in length that feature a combination of letters, numbers and symbols.
+Start with secure passwords that are long and strong — about 15 characters in length that feature a combination of letters, numbers and symbols.
 This small step can help keep your personal information safer.

 Own your online presence